Concealed Weapon Licenses

 - Applicants who are not U.S. citizens or permanent resident aliens do not qualify for a concealed weapon license.

-- Please note: If paying by credit card, our third-party payment processor, Grant Street Group, will charge a 2.95% convenience fee.
+- Please note: If paying by credit card, our third-party payment processor, Grant Street Group, will charge a convenience fee of 2.95% of the transaction total with a minimum of $2.50.

 Review Section 790.06, Florida Statutes, to learn more about the law pertaining to Florida’s concealed weapon license program.

-Approximately 150 days before the expiration date of your license, the Florida Department of Agriculture and Consumer Services will send you a renewal notice.
-You may mail your renewal notice with payment to the address listed on the notice, or you may renew with same-day printing at our main office in downtown Clearwater.
+Approximately 95 days before the expiration date of your license, the Florida Department of Agriculture and Consumer Services will send you a renewal notice.
+Please note: You must be within 90 days of your expiration date in order to renew at our location.
+You may mail your renewal notice with payment to the address listed on the notice, or you may renew with same-day printing at our Concealed Weapon License office located on the 2nd floor of the building that houses our North County Tax Collector’s office at 29399 US Highway 19 North, Suite 280 in Clearwater.

-If you choose to renew at our office, all you have to do is make an appointment by clicking here.
+If you choose to renew at our office, all you have to do is schedule an appointment by clicking here.
 On your appointment day, bring your unsigned form with you.
-We will perform the notary service, take your picture, submit your renewal to the Florida Department of Agriculture and Consumer Services electronically for their records, and print your updated card for you.
-Please note that there is a $12 convenience fee for this service, which is in addition to the Florida Department of Agriculture and Consumer Services’ renewal fee.
-Cash, check, and credit cards accepted.
-Please note: If paying by credit card, our third-party payment processor, Grant Street Group, will charge a 2.95% convenience fee.
+We will take your picture, submit your renewal to the Florida Department of Agriculture and Consumer Services electronically for their records, and print your updated card for you.
+For licensing fee information, click here.
+Cash, check, and credit cards are accepted.
+Please note: If paying by credit card, our third-party payment processor, Grant Street Group, will charge a convenience fee of 2.95% of the transaction total with a minimum of $2.50.

 Make sure to bring all of the required information with you to expedite your visit.
 All of this information may be found on your Concealed Weapon License and your renewal notice.